JohnKlad/n8n-one-click/README.md

 >
 > Thank you for your help!

 The support team will handle this standard request quickly.
-Once they confirm the changes have been made, run the `install_n8n_vps.exe` installer again.
+Once they confirm the changes are made, run the `install_n8n_vps.exe` installer again.
 It should now connect successfully.

+---

+## 💬 Support

+If you have followed the troubleshooting steps and still face issues, please **[Open an Issue](https://github.com/JohnKlad/n8n-one-click/issues)** on this GitHub repository, and we will be happy to help.
 ---

 ## 💬 Support